lorenzo-rovigatti/be-lazy/tricks.md

 following I will assume you saved the key to the default location and did not enter a passphrase during the key generation.

+**Nota Bene:** the key you have generated is a (sort of) fingerprint of your user on the *specific* local machine you are generating it on.
+This means that you have to undergo this procedure once for each computer you connect *from*, regardless of the number of remote machines you will connect *to*.

 On many systems there exists the `ssh-copy-id` utility that copies your key over to the right position on the remote machine.
 If this is your case just call it with the command line options you would use if you